Charlie Kolb

-Charlie Kolb (14 May 1907 – 27 February 1994) was a former Australian rules footballer who played with Richmond in the Victorian Football League (VFL).
+Charlie Kolb (14 May 1907 – 27 February 1994) was an Australian rules footballer who played with Richmond in the Victorian Football League (VFL).

 In 1933, Kolb was appointed as captain / coach of the Albury Rovers Football Club in the Albury & District Football League.
 He led them to the 1933 premiership and also won the association best and fairest medal, the Stavley Medal.